If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Woman using vinegar to iron

-• Remove creases: Mix together equal parts distilled white vinegar and water.
-Put it in a spray bottle.
-Spray the garment, then use the iron to remove the creases.
+• Remove creases: Mix equal parts white vinegar and water in a spray bottle.
+Mist the wrinkled area before ironing to release stubborn folds.

 Woman spraying fragrance